tiagomms/XRPrototyping-02-BabyProof-x-r/README.md

 - Object filtering based on dangerous labels
 - Scene anchor detection and labeling
 - Camera access does not work on Oculus Link, so I had to create a way of avoiding it and still test Unity Sentis.
 Built a simulation that runs a set of images that on Unity Sentis and change every x seconds.
 It was a child of the camera, so I could move the images to the areas where scene understanding considered ok.
+- Palm Hand UI for easier management
+- Optional Use of Speech-to-text to start/stop experience (Activate / Stop)

+## Project Setup
+You need a [create an account in Groq](https://console.groq.com/home) and create a API Key to have this experience working.
+After that:

+1. Create an APIKeyConfig asset: Right-click in Project window → Create → Config → API Key Config.
+Move file ideally to the Secrets folder so that is not published on github
+2. Add your API keys to the config asset
+3. Assign the config asset to the APIKeyLoader component in the scene inspector

+**Note:** You may still test the experience without the AI part, by never using the Microphone button (that triggers the AI).
+You can create a APIKeyConfig with a fake API Key, and it will work as the Object Detection runs locally.

 ## Project Structure
 Assets/